dell/csm-docs/content/docs/concepts/authorization/v2.x/configuration/_index.md

 The storage types supported are `powerflex`, `powermax`, `powerscale` and `powerstore`.
 During the creation of a storage system and role, the storage type must be one of the supported types.

-A `storage` entity in Container Storage Modules Authorization consists of the storage type (`powerflex`, `powermax` or `powerscale`), the system ID, the API endpoint, and the storage system credentials.
+A `storage` entity in Container Storage Modules Authorization consists of the storage type (`powerflex`, `powermax`, `powerscale` or `powerstore`), the system ID, the API endpoint, and the storage system credentials.

 >__Note__:
 > - You must specify exactly one option for the storageSystemCredentials field, e.g. secretProviderClass.